giacbrd/SmartPipeline/docs/usage.rst

 Also for :class:`.ErrorManager` it is necessary to define :meth:`.ErrorManager.on_start`, because the manager must be coupled with a stage when it is copied.

-Let's take back the previous examples, the error manger and a stage needs to be modified if we want to run the stage in parallel.
+Let's take back the previous examples, the error manger and a stage need to be modified if we want to run the stage in parallel.
 The inconvenience here is the Elasticsearch client, which is not serializable (try it by yourself, e.g., :code:`pickle.dumps(Elasticsearch('localhost'))`).
-Moreover, an Elasticsearch client open a connection, consequently it is obvious we desire an independent connection in each process, sharing one is unpractical.
+Moreover, an Elasticsearch client opens a connection, consequently we desire an independent connection for each process, sharing one is unpractical.

 This is how we refactor the original ``__init__`` methods